juan-jurado/juan-jurado/README.md

 ## 💻 I'm an engineer, developer, and entrepreneur!

 <div align="justify">
   I'm EE (Electrical Engineer🧠) from Colombia🇨🇴 with a strong background in machine learning and deep learning for AI solutions and robotics powered by embedded systems (ARM64) such as Jetson devices by NVIDIA.
-I have experience as a self-driving cars engineer and embedded systems engineer at [Kiwibot](https://www.kiwibot.com/) 🤖 💙 (self-driving robots for food delivery).
+I have experience as a self-driving cars engineer and embedded systems engineer at [Kiwibot][kiwibot] - 🤖 💙 (self-driving robots for food delivery).
 Experience in computer vision, robotics, control, localization, path planning, sensor fusion, motion planning, CNNs/RNNs, and system integration using ROS I/ROS II.
 Experience in the hardware-software interface (I2C, UART, Analog/Digital signals, USB).
   <br />
   High interest in robotics and artificial intelligence to build autonomous machines.
   <br />